Tel: +44 (0) 1224 582948

 4.)
 Only 1 level deep of dropdown navigation

 There is an option of getting mega menus in Squarespace by transplanting the footer navigation to the header.
 It feels clunky(maybe the purist in me).
 Drag and drop folders one level deeper for another layer of navigation.
-Many Squarespace design would benefit from this.

 Squarespace drop down menu